 NUTRITION

-Should you give up baked goods when following a vegan or plant-based diet?
+No need to give up baked goods when following a vegan diet!

 Butter, milk, and eggs have been used for centuries as the foundation for many baking goods.
 They act as binders, thickeners, and rising agents.
 They add moisture, flavor, color, and structure.